roxyvaught/run-buddy/README.md

-# run-buddy
+# Run Buddy

 ## Purpose
-A website that offers fitness training services
+A website offering physical fitness services.
+The trainers, pricing, and location are displayed.

 ## Built with
 * HTML